seanngpack/feeling-blue-cpp/README.md

 # ![feeling-blue-logo](doc/img/feeling_blue_cpp.png)
 C++ library for BluetoothLE usage on MacOS or Windows.
-Haven't seen any other bluetooth libraries for MacOS so this might be the only one out there!
+One of the only bluetooth libraries for MacOS.

 ## Table of Contents